crossplane/crossplane/docs/app.md

 our `GCPSample` instance.
 In contrast to the GCP provider and GCP sample stack, the Wordpress application will be installed with a `StackInstall` instead of a `ClusterStackInstall`.
 This means that the installation will only be available in the namespace that we specify.
-You can read more about the difference between the two in the [infrastructure operators] and [application operators] guides.

 Create a file named `wordpress-install.yaml` with the following content: